Soccer-Reaction to major European clubs planning for breakaway Super League

-Media reports on Sunday said that 12 European clubs, including six from England, have signed up to a breakaway Super League -- a rival competition to UEFA's Champions League. read more
+(Reuters) -Media reports on Sunday said that 12 European clubs, including six from England, have signed up to a breakaway Super League -- a rival competition to UEFA’s Champions League.

 Following are some reactions to the news: